 Women’s Wellness Resources

-There are also quite a few resources where women can go and get reliable information to make decisions about herbs, supplements, and therapies for their unique needs.
+There are also numerous resources where women can obtain reliable information to inform their decisions about herbs, supplements, and therapies tailored to their unique needs.
 Some of my personal favorites are Dr. Aviva Romm, she’s an MD, midwife, and herbalist who offers great info in an easy-to-understand way sometimes with a bit of humor.
 Dr. Tieroana Low Dog is another medical doctor that integrates knowledge of midwifery and herbs to create an amazing resource for all women.
-Linda Page, a Naturopathic Doctor, herbalist, and formulator of women’s remedies is also on my list.
+Linda Rector-Page, a Naturopathic Doctor, herbalist, and formulator of women’s remedies is also on my list.
 She’s written quite a few books on fertility, menopause, fibroids, and other women’s issues.
-Dr. Tori Hudson, Naturopathic Physician and author of the book, Women’s Encyclopedia of Natural Medicine, has been sharing practical solutions for female health for decades as well.

 There are so many more resources, remedies, and wellness tips to promote female health and vitality.
 Please share any books, websites, podcasts, or go-to herbs you love.